edge-servers/immunity-radius/docs/source/developer/freeradius.rst

 password can be stored using the *radcheck* table provided by Freeradius' default SQL schema.

-OpenWISP RADIUS instead uses the FreeRADIUS
+Immunity RADIUS instead uses the FreeRADIUS
 `rlm_rest <https://networkradius.com/doc/current/raddb/mods-available/rest.html>`_
 module in order to take advantage of the built in user management and authentication capabilities of Django